Drafteed/wled-christmas-tree-mapping-tool/README.md

 # WLED Christmas Tree Lights Mapping Tool

-Simple and easy-to-use tool for creating WLED mappings for Christmas tree lights.
+Simple and easy-to-use tool for creating [WLED](https://kno.wled.ge/) mappings for Christmas tree lights.
-It guides you through a few simple steps to generate a 2D mapping for addressable LEDs, allowing you to unlock stunning 2D effects and animations on your Christmas tree.
+It guides you through a few simple steps to generate a 2D matrix mapping for addressable LEDs, allowing you to unlock stunning 2D effects and animations on your Christmas tree.

 <picture>